 Use Your Outside Voice for Wisconsin’s Outdoors

-If you care about Wisconsin’s lands and waters and want to help The Nature Conservancy conserve them for people and nature, we hope you will click on this link to Sign the Pledge.
+If you care about Wisconsin’s lands and waters and want to help The Nature Conservancy conserve them for people and nature, we hope you will click on this link to Join our Outside Voice Network.
 You will join a network of people who are speaking up for nature and protecting the places they love here in Wisconsin and throughout the United States.

 Follow us on Facebook to learn about updates to the Wisconsin Outside Voice page and how you can use your outside voice to protect Wisconsin’s lands and waters.

 Thank you for your help with the Farm Bill:

 The new Farm Bill, signed into law in February, is one of the strongest ever for conservation and forestry.
 Many of the Conservancy’s priorities were included in the bill thanks to people like you advocating on our behalf with your representatives.

 We hope you will take a moment to thank Wisconsin Senator Baldwin and Representatives Duffy, Petri, Ribble and Ryan for voting in favor of a Farm Bill with conservation programs that will lead to cleaner water, improved soil conservation, enhanced wildlife habitat and outdoor recreation opportunities, increased flood control, stronger local communities and rural economies, and of course, affordable and healthy food.